a Basement Ventilation System Work?

 Not at all.
-Since it is governed by a humidistat, this will not be a
+Since it is controlled by a humidity sensor, this will not be a

 problem.
-First of all, heat rises and you are pulling off cold air at the
+First of all, heat rises and you are pulling off cooler air at

-lowest point in the house.
-Most houses in the winter have a problem with
+the lowest point in the house.
+Most houses in the winter have a problem

-too little moisture and have to put in a humidifier.
-Also drier air is
+with too little moisture and have to put in a humidifier.
+Also drier air

-easier to heat than moist air, so it will be easier to heat the air once
+is easier to heat than moist air, so it will be easier to heat the air

-the excess humidity is pulled out.
-If you have to use a humidifier in the
+once the excess humidity is pulled out.
+If you have to use a humidifier in

-winter, set the humidity ventilation system at a higher humidity setting
+the winter, set the basement ventilation system at a higher humidity setting

 than your humidifier.